ropensci-archive/reproducibility-guide/sections/introduction/index.md

 There are several options for depositing these components of the research compendia online that give [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)s for convenient citing and discovery (eg. [figshare](http://figshare.com/) with github integration, [zenodo](https://zenodo.org/) also with github integration, and [researchcompendia.org](http://researchcompendia.org/)).

 These recommendations will not be suitable for every occasion.
-For example, research that uses human subjects data obviously cannot make that data publicly available with substantial changes to protect identities.
+For example, research that uses human subjects data obviously cannot make that data publicly available without substantial changes to protect identities.
 In these situations, some modifications will be required to maximize reproducibility while honoring obligations to stakeholders.
 In some cases, a solution might be releasing a sample of "dummy" data that contains similar qualities to the real data set.
 While this would not be fully 'reproducible research' as defined above, it would still be very useful to other researchers who could use a validated sample to inspect, evaluate and extend the research.

 ## How can we make reproducible research the norm?